aedobbyn/menu-builder/README.md

             * First argument is a menu -- with either nutrients in nutrient values per 100g of food or raw gram weight of nutrients, as specified by the `df_is_per_100g` boolean flag
             * Second is a dataframe of nutritional constraints
             * Other levers to pull:
-                * Should this be solved with only full portion sizes (integer coefficients on the original portion sizes provided)
+                * Should this be solved with only full portion sizes (integer coefficients on the original portion sizes provided)?
                 * Upper and lower bounds for each portion size
-                * Should you be told the cost and whether we arrived at a feasible solution
+                * Should you be told the cost and whether we arrived at a feasible solution?
          * `solve_menu.R`
              * Take a solution (from `solve_it()`) and return a menu with the newly solved portion sizes (GmWt_1)
              * Optionally be told which food we've got the most of (largest number of portions) -- something we might want to decrease